-- 6.1 Financial statements must be audited in accordance with GAGAS and the provisions of this Bulletin. - 6.2 The auditor will determine whether the financial statements present fairly, in all material respects, the net position; net costs; changes in net position; budgetary resources; and, if applicable, custodial activity, social insurance information, 11 and changes in social insurance amounts in accordance with U.S. GAAP. - 6.3 If consolidating statements are presented and the auditor is engaged to opine on whether such consolidating statements are fairly stated, in all material respects, in relation to the financial statements taken as a whole, the consolidating statements are considered supplementary information and the auditor should apply the requirements of AU-C 725, Supplementary Information in Relation to the Financial Statements as a Whole.
-Otherwise, such consolidating statements are considered other information and the auditor should apply the requirements of AU-C 720, The Auditor's Responsibilities Relating to Other Information included in Annual Reports. - 6.4 If the auditor is unable to determine whether the financial statements are fairly presented because of, for example, the auditor's inability to obtain sufficient appropriate audit evidence due to inadequate accounting records, the auditor will, to the extent practical, obtain sufficient evidence about closing balances to support the audit of the subsequent year's financial statements. - 6.5 When auditing allocation transfers 12 from a Federal entity (referred to as the parent) to another Federal entity (referred to as the child), the parent's auditor (whether the OIG or IPA) is responsible for ensuring that the child's information receives the audit coverage that, in the auditor's professional judgment, is required as part of the parent's financial statement audit (i.e., the amount should be subject to the same financial statement auditing procedures and materiality considerations as all other funding sources).
+- 6.1 Financial statements must be audited in accordance with GAGAS and the provisions of this Bulletin. - 6.2 The auditor will determine whether the financial statements present fairly, in all material respects, the entity's financial position, net costs,; changes in net position,; budgetary resources, and, as applicable, custodial activity, social insurance information, and changes in social insurance amounts in accordance with U.S. GAAP. - 6.3 If consolidating statements are presented and the auditor is engaged to opine on whether such consolidating statements are fairly stated, in all material respects, in relation to the financial statements taken as a whole, the consolidating statements are considered supplementary information and the auditor should apply the requirements of AU-C 725, Supplementary Information in Relation to the Financial Statements as a Whole.
+Otherwise, such consolidating statements are considered other information and the auditor should apply the requirements of AU-C 720, The Auditor's Responsibilities Relating to Other Information included in Annual Reports. - 6.4 If the auditor is unable to determine whether the financial statements are fairly presented because of, for example, the auditor's inability to obtain sufficient appropriate audit evidence due to inadequate accounting records, the auditor will, to the extent practical, obtain sufficient evidence about closing balances to support the audit of the subsequent year's financial statements. - 6.5 When auditing allocation transfers11 from a Federal entity (referred to as the parent) to another Federal entity (referred to as the child), the parent's auditor (whether the OIG or IPA) is responsible for ensuring that the child's information receives the audit coverage that, in the auditor's professional judgment, is required as part of the parent's financial statement audit (i.e., the amount should be subject to the same financial statement auditing procedures and materiality considerations as all other funding sources).
 As such, the two Federal entities may need to coordinate to ensure that the parent auditor's needs, as they relate to the allocation transfer, are met.
 Such coordination may take place during the early planning phase of the financial statement audit.
 In addition to parent-child transfers, there may be other situations where such coordination is necessary. - 6.6 The auditor will perform the procedures described in AU-C 730, Required Supplementary Information, for RSI (i.e., Management's Discussion and Analysis, Combining Statement of Budgetary Resources, Deferred Maintenance and Repairs, Federal Land, etc.) as defined by FASAB.
+For fiscal year 2024, auditors will apply audit procedures to the land information required in RSI by SFFAS 59, Accounting and Reporting of Government Land.
+As stated in paragraph A39 of SFFAS 59, the audit guidance will be developed by GAO in coordination with CIGIE.

-11 See AU-C 9700, Forming an Opinion and Reporting on Financial Statements: Auditing Interpretations of AU-C Section 700, section 2, Sustainability Financial Statements Under Federal Financial Accounting Standards - Auditor Reporting, paragraphs .06 and .07.
+10 See AU-C 9700, Forming an Opinion and Reporting on Financial Statements: Auditing Interpretations of AU-C Section 700, section 2, Sustainability Financial Statements Under Federal Financial Accounting Standards - Auditor Reporting, paragraphs .06 and .07.
 Paragraph .07 provides an illustrative auditor's report.

-12 See A-136 section II.3.1.1, Parent-Child Reporting, for more information.
+11 See A-136, Section II.3.1, discussion of Parent-Child Reporting, for more information.